HiroNewf/Python_Discord_Bot/README.md

 9. Copy and paste the link into a new tab in your browser and select the discord server you want to add the bot to.
 (Make sure you have the permissions in said discord server to invite bots with whatever perms you gave the bot in the previous step).
 10. Download the rockyou.txt wordlist from github and place it in the same directory as your bot.py file.
 11. Make sure the 'Dog' folder and .json files are in the same directory as your bot.py file.
-12. Go to the computer/VM that you will be hosting the bot on and run the `bot.py` file with the command `python3 bot.py`.
+12. Run the `bot.py` file with the command `python3 bot.py`.
 This should start up the bot and changes its discord activity status from invisible to online.
 Now the bot should respond to commands and everything should work as intended.
 13. Make sure to check back on this repo regularly and update your bot.py file to the newest version to continue to get patches and updates for your self hosted version of the bot.

 > **Note**: Something useful to know if you are self hosting is that the bot create log files.
 Within the working directory of the bot it will create a folder called 'Logs' and within that folder it will create more folders for each month its year in the format of 'January 2024'.
 Within each of the these month folders will be .log files timestamped with the day they were created and each event within said log will also be timestamped.
 This could prove to be helpful when setting up and troubleshooting the bot, especially if you find yourself making modifications to the code.